- Additional Positions at AU

 - Director of Clinical Training

 - PhD, Clinical Psychology, University of Delaware MA, Psychology, University of Delaware BA, Psychology, Catholic University of America

-- Dr. Gunthert’s program of research focuses on the influence of everyday stress and coping on depression, anxiety, and psychotherapy outcomes.
+- Dr. Gunthert’s program of research focuses on the influence of everyday stress and coping on depression and anxiety.
 Specifically, she has used intensive daily monitoring techniques to address how everyday mood regulation variables, including coping strategies and emotional reactivity to stress, are associated with the presence, development, and maintenance of depressive symptoms.

 - Cohen, L., Gunthert, K., Butler, A., Parrish, B., Wenze, S., & Beck, J. S. (2008).
 Negative affective spillover from daily events predicts early response to cognitive therapy for depression.
 Journal of Consulting and Clinical Psychology, 76, 955-965.

 - Gunthert, K. C., Conner, T., Armeli, S., Tennen, H., Covault, J., & Kranzler, H. (2007).
 The serotonin transporter polymorphism (5-HTTLPR) and anxiety reactivity in daily life: A daily process approach to gene-environment interaction.
 Psychosomatic Medicine, 69, 762-768.